anishfall2017husky/csye6225-spring2019/infrastructure/aws/cloudformation/README.md

 ## Getting Started

 Clone the repository on your local machine
+All the parameter values are stored from <strong>parameters.json</strong>

 ### Stack workflow
 #### Stack creation